andriisem/odoo-code-1/README.rst

 This extension contributes the following settings:

+.. _odoo-code.workspace-paths:

-* `odoo-code.workspace-paths`: path to folder which contains workspace files
+* `odoo-code.workspace-paths`: path to folders which contains workspace files

+.. _odoo-code.base-path:

+* `odoo-code.base-path`: path to a folder which will be opened in terminal by command `terminal in base folder`